 Middle-aged optometrist Billy Pilgrim suddenly finds that he has become unstuck in time.
 He is randomly thrown back and forth through the events of his life.
 He is forced to relive the time when he was captured as a POW by the Germans while serving as an infantryman in World War II and survived the Allied bombing of Dresden in 1945, through a dull middle-class post-War married life, to the far-flung future where he and Hollywood starlet Montana Wildhack have been abducted by aliens and placed as exhibits in a zoo on the planet Tralfamadore.

-The late Kurt Vonnegut Jr may well emerge as one of the great American writers of the 20th Century.
-Many think so and Kurt Vonnegut’s books are discussed in modern literature classes.
+The late Kurt Vonnegut Jr (1922-2007) contends as one of the great American writers of the 20th Century.
+Many think so and Vonnegut’s books are discussed in modern literature classes.
 Vonnegut’s work is shot through with a darkly barbed absurdism that mocks the inherent cruelty of an indifferent universe and the stupidity of the human condition.
-Much of Kurt Vonnegut’s work circles around being science-fiction, although this is a label that Vonnegut himself assiduously avoided.
-However, many of Vonnegut’s earlier works were published in pulp science-fiction magazines and a substantial portion of output however could be classified as science-fiction, including his first novel, the anti-machine satire Player Piano (1952); The Sirens of Titan (1959), which reveals that all of human history has been manipulated by aliens in order to send an SOS message; Slapstick; or Lonesome No More (1976) concerning alien idiot savants; Galapagos (1985) where the devolved residents of the future observe the present-day; and Vonnegut’s final novel Timequake (1997), an autobiographical memoir wherein the title event causes people to live their lives over a second time; while Vonnegut has also created the recurring character of the hack science-fiction writer Kilgore Trout.
+Much of Kurt Vonnegut’s work circles around being science-fiction, although this is a label that Vonnegut himself avoided.
+That said, many of Vonnegut’s earlier works were published in pulp science-fiction magazines and a substantial portion of output however could be classified as science-fiction, including his first novel, the anti-machine satire Player Piano (1952); The Sirens of Titan (1959), which reveals that all of human history has been manipulated by aliens in order to send an SOS message; Slapstick; or Lonesome No More (1976) concerning alien idiot savants; Galapagos (1985) where the devolved residents of the future observe the present-day; and Vonnegut’s final novel Timequake (1997), an autobiographical memoir wherein the title event causes people to live their lives over a second time.
+Vonnegut has also created the recurring character of the hack science-fiction writer Kilgore Trout.

 Slaughterhouse Five; or the Children’s Crusade (1969) is often regarded as Kurt Vonnegut’s greatest work.
 (One’s personal favourite among Vonnegut’s books goes out to his extraordinarily savage Mother Night (1962) wherein Vonnegut manages to ridicule almost all ideological bents).
 Slaughterhouse Five recounts Vonnegut’s own true-life experiences as a captured POW of the Germans during WWII and his surviving the Allied firebombing of the city of Dresden in 1945 that killed some 135,000 civilians.
 (The title Slaughterhouse Five was the name of the meat locker where Vonnegut and several other POWs were sequestered and managed to survive).
 The book, with its strong anti-War theme, was celebrated when it came out at the height of anti-Vietnam War movement.